"It’s so interesting, it’s so rewarding, and it’s a challenge"

 The national network stretches across the UK and sees the employment of specialist officers and staff, who work around the clock to find information and evidence to thwart terrorist planning and bring perpetrators to justice.
 In short, roles in Counter Terrorism can save lives; every single employee is seen as an asset to national security.
 This month, we’re giving a deeper insight into some of the roles available to a range of people with a vast variety of skills and interests.

-The network is currently working on a record number of more than 700 investigations with 20,000 individuals of concern.
+The network is currently working on a record number of more than 800 investigations.
 Investigative leads have doubled, caseloads are up 22%, surveillance is at full stretch on critical targets and the amount of digital data to find and wade through has grown significantly.

 Pieces of extremist content removed online since 2010